bcgov/internationally-educated-nurses/docs/standard_report.md

 Let's find hired applicants with a `Job Offer Accepted` date less than or equal to `to`.

 Step 2:
-Let's find the highest milestone from the immigration stage for all hired applicants `to` date.
-And join the HA table to find HA data.\
+Let's find the highest milestone from the immigration stage for all hired applicants `to` date then join the HA table to find HA data.\
 Now apply GROUP BY on HA and milestone to creating report-ready data.

 Same as report 6,
-we will add a new column of HA for each milestone, And UNION ALL with blank data to fill the table with 0 if any cell data is missing.
+we will add a new column of HA for each milestone and UNION ALL with blank data to fill the table with 0 if any cell data is missing.

 The final query will generate the report format as per requested.